Rustons

 Tebee Ruston Proctor:

 At a small show in May 2018 I was admiring an O9 Ruston Proctor built by Bill Flude from a 3d printed body by TeeBee (Tom Bell).
 A quick measure with a ruler suggested that I could just squeeze in an O14 chassis.
 However, it proved to be just a bit too tight so I ended up adding new frames to suit another Bullant chassis.
-Again I seem to have been able to finish this ahead of some of the longer term motive power projects.
+Again I seemed able to finish this ahead of some of the longer term motive power projects.

-Roy C Link/KB Scale Ruston:
+Roy C Link/KB Scale Ruston LBT:

-Another long term project has been a Roy C Link (now KB Scale) Ruston LBT.
+Another long term project was a Roy C Link (now KB Scale) Ruston LBT.
 Although this came with a chassis I had been struggling to get it to work as I wanted.
 I think I fiddled with it too much as I just seemed to make matters worse.
 Then I saw the results that Tim Crockford was getting with his own design of 3d printed chassis block.
 A quick discussion with Tim resulted in a chassis block to suit the LBT kit and away I went.

 This slideshow requires JavaScript.

-I finished this loco in time for the first show and runs permanently coupled to a skip with a 5mm long link from metal strip.
+I finished this loco in time for the first show and it runs permanently coupled to a skip with a 5mm long link from metal strip.
 These run on the quarry feed track which has some savage curves and the link is required to provide enough side movement so that neither skip not loco fall off the track.
 I did try two skips but even with a fixed link between them they just couldn’t cope with the sharp radius curves.
 I have tried to be restrained with the weathering as the loco would only have been a few years old for the time period that I am modelling (the late 1950’s/early 1960’s).

 Click here to go back to the Tony’s Forest Locomotive page